-If you buy a home (such as a single-family home, condo, or townhome) in a planned, covenanted community, you will most likely be required to be part of a homeowners' association (HOA).
-The HOA will have its own governing documents in the form of a Declaration of Covenants, Conditions, and Restrictions (CC&Rs) and bylaws.
+If you buy a home, like a single-family house, in a planned community, you'll most likely have to become part of a homeowners' association (HOA).
+An HOA's governing documents are usually in the form of a Declaration of Covenants, Conditions, and Restrictions (CC&Rs) and bylaws.

-An HOA, which is generally set up as a non-profit corporation, is an organization established to manage a private, planned community.
-Like other corporations, the HOA is governed by a board of directors (who are elected by the members) and a set of rules called bylaws.
+An HOA, which is typically set up as a nonprofit corporation, is an organization established to manage a private, planned community.
+Like other corporations, the HOA is governed by a board of directors elected by the members and a set of rules called "bylaws."

 The bylaws govern how the HOA operates and contain the information needed to run the HOA as a business.
-For example, the bylaws cover matters such as:
+The bylaws cover matters including:

-If you are thinking of purchasing a home in an HOA community (or already live in one), you should take the time to familiarize yourself with the CC&Rs and bylaws so that you are aware of any neighborhood restrictions and so that you fully understand how the community operates.
+If you're thinking about buying a home in an HOA community, or you already live in one, take the time to familiarize yourself with both the CC&Rs and the bylaws.
+That way, you'll be aware of any neighborhood restrictions, and you'll understand how the community operates.